-I was actually thinking about it in relation to some of the heroes, the ones who went through the gate.
+The correlations can be thought of as relations to some of the heroes; specifically, the ones who went through the gate.
 Womanizer Mustang (lust) 'burns' away his idealism with his crimes in Ishval, Izumi (greed) who coveted a child became too infirm to move around, Edward (wrath) of the infamous hot temper lost his limbs, Alphonse (envy) who wants the comforts of human life was forced into the unfeeling armor, Hohenheim (sloth) who despaired in the face of Father spent much of his life-force attempting to save Amestris, Pride (Gluttony) ate all to gain power is forced to depend on that which he despises, and Father (pride) who sought to rule god is brought low with the weight of truth.

 Out of all the units that Ed could have been assigned to as a State Alchemist, why Roy Mustang's?
 Why not somewhere more regimented where Ed could have been constantly watched?
 Several reasons.
 Father was keeping several of his potential sacrifices in one place.
 Ed was already a viable candidate, Roy was ambitious enough while Alex could be manipulated through threatening his family (well aside from one elder sister...) and had previously suffered PTSD.
 Furthermore many of the soldiers Ed interacted with came across as decent human beings.
 This gives Ed a reason to stick around when the hammer came down.
 Rather than Edward just evacuating Risembool and fleeing the country to deprive Father of one of the sacrifices necessary for his plan, Ed would instead stand by his friends and comrades... several of whom were also sacrifices.
 Basically it boils down to Ed being too strong-willed to easily indoctrinate.
 As an orphan, Ed had few emotional attachments outside of his own hometown.
 Give him comrades that could become a surrogate family and Father could be assured that he would stay and fight no matter what and that holds true for Al as well.
 In other words Roy being Ed's immediate superior was not an accident...